takalkartejas/learning_docker/README.md

 1. Now we have created a folder called website in the directory
 2. Create index.html inside the folder and mount the folder as a volume in /usr/share/nginx/html
-3. We use the command :- docker run --name website -v $(pwd):/usr/share/nginx/html:ro -d -p 8080:80 nginx :- refer cmd 17 and 20 :- dont use the ro flag if you wish to modify the directory
+3. We use the command :- docker run --name website -v $(pwd):/usr/share/nginx/html:ro -d -p 8080:80 nginx :- refer cmd 4.1:- dont use the 'ro' flag if you wish to modify the directory, pwd :- gives the address of current directory (e.g.- /home/tejas/study/learning_docker)
 4. We go on browser and do localhost:8080 and see the html page that we created
 5. We do docker exec -it website bash to go inside container
 6. We remove the ro flag while running the container again and we go inside the html folder in address mentioned at 23. and touch a about.html file